scrapy/scrapy/docs/topics/signals.rst

     depending on how the spider was started.
 So **don't** rely on this signal getting fired before :signal:`spider_opened`.

-    If you specifically need a fully initialized :param Crawler: instance at the beginning of your spider's execution, it is **recommended** to use the :signal:`engine_started` signal handler instead of :meth:`start_requests`.
+    If you specifically need a fully initialized :param Crawler: instance within the :meth:`scrapy.Spider.from_crawler`, it is **recommended** to use the :signal:`engine_started` signal handler instead of :meth:`start_requests`.